isaacs/node-glob/README.md

 * `minimatch` The minimatch object that the glob uses.
 * `options` The options object passed in.
-* `error` The error encountered.
-When an error is encountered, the glob object is in an undefined state, and should be discarded.
 * `aborted` Boolean which is set to true when calling `abort()`.
 There is no way at this time to continue a glob search after aborting, but you can re-use the statCache to avoid having to duplicate syscalls.